 Mentors provide advice, support, information, role modeling, and networking opportunities to our talented scholars.
 Our scholars are the first generation in their families to attend college, so may not have access to adults who can help them navigate academic and social life on campus, or help them use college as a springboard to a career.
 That is why PCF mentoring can be so transformative.

 Our mentors begin working with incoming college freshmen just before high school graduation, and maintain contact with their scholar in person or via phone, text, email, or Skype at least twice a month until the scholar graduates from college.

 Mentors receive an all-day orientation on our program and how to support their scholar, are encouraged to participate in additional trainings offered twice a year, and have ongoing support from our program staff.
-Each mentor becomes part of our extended PCF “family,” and can draw on our new Mentor Advisory Council and a network of committed and informed colleagues for information and ideas.
+Each mentor becomes part of our extended PCF “family,” and can draw on our network of committed and informed colleagues for information and ideas.

 Trainers assist our staff with providing top-quality workshops to our scholars on topics such as time-management, academic planning, personal budgeting, interviewing skills, and the like.
 We engage volunteer professionals to provide workshops for our College Success Weekend each July and Career Success Day each December.
 We also use volunteer trainers to provide information at our mentor trainings offered throughout the year.
 Topics include academic advising, decoding financial aid, strengths-based approaches to mentoring, best practices in communicating with young adults.

 Communications and marketing volunteers help PCF tell the story of our scholars and build support for our work through newsletters and social media.